Kethku/kethku.github.io/content/trio/maple/day9-sketchy-text/index.md

 date = 2023-04-03
 +++

+> Scratched into a nearby branch is a scattered and unhinged
+> rendition of the words "Hello World!".
+The text is
+> misaligned and looks similar to that of a ransom message
+> cut out of a magazine.
+Though misshapen and unnerving, the
+> text is recognizable which represents progress.

 Short day today where I worked on setting up the initial text shaping with swash.
 In doing so a couple bugs were revealed with the text rendering which I plan on